 Eastern Standard in Fenway/Kenmore serves a wide variety of dishes with lunch and dinner menus and plats du jour.
 Book in advance to avoid disappointment.
 528 Commonwealth Ave.

-Two days in Boston is not a lot of time but you will certainly be able to get a flavour of the place, even if you may not be able to linger too long at any of its major attractions.
+Two days in Boston is not a lot of time but you will certainly be able to get a flavor of the place, even if you may not be able to linger too long at any of its major attractions.
 You can always return a second and third time.

 You might also be interested in: